donkuri/learn-mathematics/index.md

 11. Introduction to Topology (ch.1 on Metric Spaces)
 12. Topoology (ch.1-7)

-This is what I will call the core sequence and you are assumed to take all of these.
-The tracks below builds from there into graduate level topics.
+This is what I will call the core sequence and you are assumed to have taken all of these.
+The tracks below builds from there into graduate-level topics.

 ## Generalist track